bmuschko/ckad-crash-course/exercises/15-creating-networkpolicy/instructions.md

 In this exercise, you will set up a NetworkPolicy to restrict access to and from a Pod.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating a Network Policy"](https://learning.oreilly.com/labs/7-3-ckad-services/9781098105334/).
+> **_NOTE:_** Without a network policy controller, network policies won't have any effect.
+You need to configure a network overlay solution that provides this controller.
+You'll have to go through some extra steps to install and enable the network provider Cilium.
+Without adhering to the proper prerequisites, network policies won't have any effect.
+You can find installation guidance in the file [cilium-setup.md](./cilium-setup.md).
+If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating a Network Policy"](https://learning.oreilly.com/labs/7-3-ckad-services/9781098105334/).

 ## Restricting Access to and from a Pod